 DT 500 MAG: – Where can we meet you, DJ?

-DT 500 MAG: – When will you come over to Oslo so we can enjoy you playing?
+DT 500 MAG: – Text us when you`ll come over to Oslo so we can enjoy you playing!

 Photographer: Polina Vinogradova